FiorelaCiroku/XDTesting-CreateDirectory/README.md

 # XDTesting Create Directory
 This action is able create a directory structure in the Github repository useful for the testing of ontology fragments based on the [eXtreme Design](extremedesign.info) methodology.
-The created directories are: 1) CompetencyQuestionVerificationTest, 2) InferenceVerificationTest, 3) ErrorProvocationTest, 4) TestDocumentation, with respective subfolders and files.
+The created directories are: 1) CompetencyQuestionVerificationTest, 2) InferenceVerificationTest, 3) ErrorProvocationTest, 4) TestDocumentation, 5) TestingUserInput, with respective subfolders and files.
 The created file is ontology.owl.

 The directories and files are later pulled to the repository via a Pull Request that needs to be confirmed from the ontology engineer.